Infineon/mtb-example-ml-gesture-classification/README.md

 ```
 |-- mtb_ml_gen/         # Contains the model files
-|-- pretrained_models/  # Contains the H5 format model (used by the ML Configurator tool)
+|-- pretrained_models/  # Contains the H5 format model (used by the ML configurator tool)
 |-- source              # Contains the source code files for this example
-   |- sensor.c/h        # Implements the sensor task
+   |- gesture.c/h       # Implements the gesture task
    |- processing.c/h    # Implements the IIR filter and normalization functions
    |- control.c/h       # Implements the control task
-|-- nn                  # Contains NN-related files
-   |- nn_utils.c/h      # Provides utility functions to manipulate the NN inputs/outputs
-   |- nn.c/h            # Implements the NN task, which executes the inference engine
 |-- fifo                # Contains a FIFO library
    |- cy_fifo.c/h       # Implements a FIFO in firmware
 |-- FreeRTOSConfig.h    # FreeRTOS Configuration file
-|-- design.mtbml        # MTB-ML Configurator tool project file
+|-- design.mtbml        # MTB-ML configurator tool project file
 ```

-**Note:** This code example supports both the CY8CKIT-028-TFT and the CY8CKIT-028-SENSE.
+**Note:** This code example supports both the CY8CKIT-028-TFT and the CY8CKIT-028-SENSE shields.
 These shields have different sensors; to support both, a change is made to the *bmi160_defs.h* file.
 When using CY8CKIT-028-TFT, `BMI160_CHIP_ID` is set to `0xD1`.
 When using CY8CKIT-028-SENSE, `BMI160_CHIP_ID` is set to `0xD8`.
 This is done through a series of `PREBUILD` commands in the Makefile.

 ### Resources and settings